ehudreiter/accuracySharedTask/README.md

 For detailed information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/

+## News
+* 17 May - added section about Tokenization
+* 16 May - added information about accompanying papers to Shared task schedule

 ## Shared task schedule
 * 15 December 2020: Shared task officially launched at INLG 2020
 * 1 March 2021: Deadline for notifying us that you intend to participate in the shared task (please email   e.reiter@abdn.ac.uk )